Using The Metasploit Framework Contents

 Data Folder: Contains auxiliary files, which are supportive resources used by Metasploit modules to perform tasks.
 These include:

-- Wordlists: Text files with lists of common passwords, usernames, or other data for brute-force attacks or testing (e.g., rockyou.txt
+- Wordlists: Text files with lists of common passwords, usernames, or other data for brute-force attacks or testing (e.g., rockyou.txt for password cracking).

 - Templates: Predefined files for generating payloads or exploits, like shellcode templates.